vkramer8801/heart-disease-eda/README.md

 ---

 ## Key Questions
-- Which variables are most strongly associated with heart disease?
+- Which variables are most associated with heart disease?
-- How do exercise-related metrics impact outcomes?
+- How do exercise-related features impact outcomes?
-- What clinical indicators show the strongest relationships?
+- Which clinical indicators show the strongest relationships?
-- Are there clear patterns that separate high-risk vs low-risk patients?
+- Are there patterns that distinguish higher risk patients from lower risk patients?

 ---

 ## Key Insights
-- ST Slope is one of the strongest predictors of heart disease, with flat and downward slopes associated with higher risk
+- ST Slope shows a strong relationship with heart disease, with flat and downward slopes linked to higher risk
-- Oldpeak shows the strongest positive correlation with heart disease
+- Oldpeak has the strongest positive correlation with heart disease
-- Max heart rate is negatively correlated with heart disease outcomes
+- Max heart rate is negatively associated with heart disease outcomes
-- Exercise-induced angina is associated with increased likelihood of heart disease
+- Exercise-induced angina is associated with a higher likelihood of heart disease
 - Age shows a moderate positive relationship with heart disease risk

 ---